 - Stolen Keys or OneCard: If a resident’s keys/OneCard are stolen, immediately contact the front desk, Residence Director, and Public Safety.

 - Duplicated Keys: Any person found to have duplicated a University key will be subject to a monetary fine and will be subject to conduct action.

 Kitchens or kitchenettes are available in each of the residence halls and apartments.
 Keys to the residence hall kitchen may be signed out through the front desk with a student ID.
 Because of fire safety and health restrictions, kitchens are the only areas in the residence halls and apartments where cooking is permitted; students are not permitted to cook in residence hall rooms or apartment bedrooms.
 Students are expected to clean up the kitchen after use.

-Replacement light bulbs for University-provided desk lamps or the Loyola Village tall standing lamps are available at the front desk.
+Replacement light bulbs for University-provided Loyola Village tall standing lamps are available at the Loyola Village front desk.
 Facilities Management will replace vanity or overhead lights in student rooms/units upon request.
 Call (415) 422-6464 to reach Facilities Management and place a work order.